biigpongsatorn/vue-test-actions/README.md

     const user = { id: payload }
     userService.fetchUser = jest.fn().mockReturnValue({data: user})
     const expectations = [
+        // Each expectation can have a trigger (t), check_function, and callback.
+        // Here they all just have t
         {
+            // The first Trigger expected is the commit that
+            // sets the loading flag to true
             t: {
                 type: TRIGGER_TYPE_MUTATION,
                 name: 'setLoading',